 Dr. Jaime Cazes shares his interview wisdom:

 "Probably the worst thing you can do is begin speaking without thinking.
 Is perfectly OK to ask for a moment to collect your thoughts and think about your answer thoroughly before beginning your response.
 Chances are if you've been asked a question that you were not prepared for, it was a question that was meant to trip you up.
 Take a breath, think about what the point of this question is and what the interviewer may be getting at, and just like every other question have a well thought out introduction, flow, and ending without it sounding like a stream of consciousness.
-Again, it is OK to ask for some time to think about your answer – just as long as you aren’t taking an absurd amount of time!" - Dr. Jaime Cazes, MD, University of Toronto Faculty of Medicine
+Again, it is OK to ask for some time to think about your answer – just as long as you aren’t taking an absurd amount of time!" - Dr. Jaime Cazes, MD

 Want a quick recap of the most common requirements for medical schools in Canada?